- Form a Company Now! +

 More than half of patent applications filed with the US Patent and Trademark Office (USPTO) are rejected.
 Of those that do get through, maybe 10% represent money-making inventions, while the rest oftentimes are remainders of ideas that did not pan out, get funded, or got left behind for something else.

-The first questions a person should ask him/herself “Eureka” moment are:
+The first questions a person should ask him/herself after a Eureka moment are:

-An inventor needs to ask three primary questions:
+An inventor needs to consider three primary factors: